Julie Mancuso: How I Became a Nutritionist

-I experimented, tried different natural remedies, ate more healthily and so on.
-I tried to make what I felt were significant changes.
+Experimentation followed: I tried different natural remedies, ate more healthily and so on.
+I began to make what I felt were significant changes.

 In addition, I consulted with other health practitioners such as naturopaths and nutritionists, picking their brains, trying to get as much insight as I could.

 I also attempted various diets, a clean eating regimen, organic foods, wellness programs and fitness routines.
 In fact, there wasn’t much I didn’t try.